-If you travel often you know how difficult it can be to eat healthy when you are away from home.
-Strange schedules, restaurant food and endless snack buffets can wreak havoc on your diet.
+It’s difficult to eat a healthy diet while traveling because you are away from home.
+Strange schedules, restaurant food, and endless snack buffets can wreak havoc on your diet.
 I admit burgers and sandwiches are our staple diet while on travel.
 We can’t stick to a strict diet plan when we are on the move

-Travel is stressful which affects your metabolism, and it can be even more difficult to keep to a healthy diet if you are travelling with companions who are going out to eat and drink every night.
+Travel is stressful which affects your metabolism, and it can be even more difficult to keep to a healthy diet if you are traveling with companions who are going out to eat and drink every night.
 While it can be a challenge, it is possible to eat healthy even when you are traveling.
-Here are several ways to keep your diet healthy even during a trip.

 1. Cut Down on Coffee